ldtalent/iloris-puppeteer-crossbrowser/Blog.md

 In conclusion, the `BasicScraper.js file` sends an `HTTP REQUEST` to the [webscraper.io Example Websites Tablet Category.](https://webscraper.io/test-sites/e-commerce/static/computers/tablets) Our scraper only fetches information such as `the product price, product name, description, reviews and ratings`.

 With that said and done, we just built our very first and simple web scraper.
-In the next paragraph we will talk about saving the response we get back from the operation into a json file, generating screenshots and pdfs.
+In the next paragraph we will talk about saving the response we get back from the operation into a json file, and generating screenshots.

 ## 4. Editing Our ScraperToJson.js File (App Directory)

-Inside of this file, we will discuss how to save the response from a scraper to json, generate pdfs and take screenshots of the web page being scraped.
+Inside of this file, we will discuss how to save the response from a scraper to json, and take screenshots of the web page being scraped.
 This file loads in a few modules such as `fs, cheerio, request-promise, and puppeteer.`

 Open the app directory, `create or open the ScraperToJson.js File` and paste the code snippets below into the file.

-[gist][/gist]
+[gist]6a58e82806918fcb8b992bc18a0bab42[/gist]

 Inside of this file lives a class called the same name as the file name.
-This class contains `4 Methods` namely; `toJson, toPng, autoScroll and toPdf`.
+This class contains `4 Methods` namely; `toJson, toPng, and autoScroll`.
 Inside of this class, we will be scraping the `tablets catalog under computers` from [Jumia Website](https://www.jumia.com.ng/laptops/)

 ### The toJson Method

 This method contains an `Options Object` like the previous example.
 We are making a request to the website without any `HEADERS` provided. `HEADERS` will be generated on the fly when our request is made.

 The `Options Object` also contains a `transform key` which makes use of the `Cheerio Module` to transform the response body we get back from the request.